 Chameleons will differ hugely in terms of size.
 There is no average length of bulk for this critter!
 Some may grow to be as large as 27 inches long, while others are tiny – at less than an inch in length!

-Do you have any fun or interesting facts about chameleons that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about chameleons?
+Share them in the comments below!